TylerJCodes/Weather-Website/README.md

 !>> Add Multi-Language support

-!>> Add Images for background (main.html)

 !> Add better effects to 'saved-locations' boxes ('link hover') *(for users to determine it's clickable)*

 !>> Add localstorage on some events (if not already added) to reduce strain on api calls

 !> Add a way to get location based on users geolocation

-!> Add bg-photos based on location

 #### Bugs

-!> Fix scroll issue with the 'sub details' section moving with weather-cols